miraliahmadli/WebChat/README.md

 # Rapid-ChatXChannels
 A rapid fire tutorial and introduction of Django Channels.
-To get more in-depth check out the full course https://kirr.co/badl8e

-YouTube Video: __coming soon__

 ### Recommended Start